dawilliams/dotfiles/README.md

 - [Don't need this] Follow the [1Password CLI/App Integration](https://developer.1password.com/docs/cli/app-integration) instructions
 - Follow the [Turn on the 1Password SSH Agent](https://developer.1password.com/docs/ssh/get-started/#step-3-turn-on-the-1password-ssh-agent) instructions
-- Create the `Github.pub` file in the `~/.ssh` folder and add Github's public key to it follow the [download the public ssh key](https://developer.1password.com/docs/ssh/agent/advanced/#use-multiple-github-accounts) instruction in the Use multiple Github accounts section.
+- Download your public key to the `~/.ssh/Github.pub` file and add Github's public key to it follow the [download the public ssh key](https://developer.1password.com/docs/ssh/agent/advanced/#use-multiple-github-accounts) instructions in the Use multiple Github accounts section.
 - Checkout obsidian vault to the Documents directory.